wufengyou/Pet-Care-RAG-Application/README.md

 ## Best Practices

-- Hybrid search: We use Minisearch, which combines text and vector search capabilities.
+- Hybrid search: We use Minsearch, which combines text and vector search capabilities.

 ## Dataset